Smith Normal Form of Matrices Associated with Differential Posets: Recollections

-which is absurd, as $ (1,0) $ does not belong to the right hand side.
-Invertibility of $ DU_{n} $ is also no longer gurarateed as the determinant of its matrix may not be $ \pm 1 $.
-For instance, $ \det(A) = 3 $, so $ DU_{2} $ for $ \mathbf{Y} $ is not invertible.
-Thus, $ DU_{n} $ is not necessarily surjective.
-Similarly, one cannot say if down maps are still surjective

-Finally, since $ \mathbb{Z}[x] $ is not a PID, one in general does not expect a similar decomposition to exist for $ \mathbb{Z}^{p_{n}}$, when viewed as a $ \mathbb{Z}[x]$-module with $ x $-action induced by $ DU_{n} $.
-However, we show that the existence of such a decomposition is equivalent to the conjecture of Miller and Reiner.
-We develop this concept in the next section.
+This is however absurd if $ 2 \notin R^{\times }$.
+Invertibility of $ DU_{n} $ is also no longer guaranteed as the determinant of its matrix may not land in $ R^{\times} $.
+For instance, $ \det(A) = 3 $ in the example above.
+In particular, $ DU_{n} $ is not necessarily surjective and one cannot deduce the surjectivity of down maps.
+Finally since $ R[x] $ is not a PID, one in general does not expect a similar decomposition to exist for $ R P_{n} $ as an $ R[x]$-module.
+However, the existence of such a decomposition is equivalent to the conjecture of Miller and Reiner.
+We explain this in the next section.